fennel-ai/client/docs/pages/api-reference/operators/explode.md

 #### Errors
 <Expandable title="Exploding keyed datasets">
-Sync error to apply explode on an input dataset with key columns.
+Commit error to apply explode on an input dataset with key columns.
 </Expandable>

 <Expandable title="Exploding non-list columns">
-Sync error to explode using a column that is not of the type `List[T]`.
+Commit error to explode using a column that is not of the type `List[T]`.
 </Expandable>

 <Expandable title="Exploding non-existent columns">
-Sync error to explode using a column that is not present in the input dataset.
+Commit error to explode using a column that is not present in the input dataset.
 </Expandable>

 <Expandable title="Unequal size lists in multi-column explode">